Sister Parish in PeruSupporting our Sisters and Brothers in Christ

 In addition to assisting parishioners with food and medical assistance, one of Fr Tony’s primary goals is to keep the excellent parish school (K-11) going during this difficult time.
 It is the way to a promising future for these children.
 He is so grateful to the parishioners of St. Francis for the May scholarship campaign.
 We, the people of Saint Francis, have assisted the school since 2007 – – and our support this year was more important than ever.
 We were able to provide $15,885 in support of the Santa Ana school.

 Sister Parish Mission Support

-From October 2007 to November 2018, ninety-five (95) St Francis parishioners have made the journey to our Sister Parishes, some of them multiple times.
-During that same period, our parish has contributed over $383,000 to our Sister Parishes for a wide variety of projects ranging from construction of food kitchens, chapels, schools, clinics and microloans, to mention a few.
+From October 2007 through April 2020 St. Francis parishioners have contributed over $434,000 to our Sister Parishes for a wide variety of projects ranging from scholarships to construction of food kitchens, chapels, schools, clinics, and microloans, to mention a few.